 Planning a Stay: Timing and Seasonal Access

 Romazzino operates on a seasonal schedule.
 The property is currently closed and reopens on 28 May 2026.
 Costa Smeralda's high season runs through July and August, when the Porto Cervo marina fills and the region operates at maximum social intensity.
 Guests who prefer the property with more space should consider the shoulder period around the May reopening or the September weeks before closing, when sea temperatures remain high and the pace of the coast slows considerably.
-Booking in advance for peak summer is advisable given the limited villa inventory; the five-bedroom villa in particular warrants early planning for large groups.
+Advance booking is essential in peak summer, especially for the five-bedroom villa.

 Italy's wider premium hotel market offers comparison points for guests building a longer itinerary: Four Seasons Hotel Firenze, Bulgari Hotel Roma, Castello di Reschio in Lisciano Niccone, Casa Maria Luigia in Modena, Portrait Milano, Il Pellicano in Porto Ercole, Castel Fragsburg in Merano, EALA My Lakeside Dream on Lake Garda, Forestis Dolomites, Borgo San Felice Resort in Chianti, Castelfalfi in Tuscany, Bellevue Syrene 1820 in Sorrento, and Corte della Maestà in Civita di Bagnoregio.
 For international reference points within the Belmond and ultra-luxury tier more broadly, Aman New York, The Fifth Avenue Hotel, and Amangiri in Utah illustrate how design-led properties in this tier operate in different geographies.